HaloFour/jpromise/README.md

 // Calls the callback when the promise is rejected passing the exception.
 The callback can then
 // return a Future of the original promise type representing an asynchronous operation.
 The promise
-// returned by this method will be resolved or rejected with the same result as that returned Future.
+// returned by this method will be fulfilled or rejected with the same result as that returned Future.
 Promise<String> promise7 = promise6.withFallback(new OnRejectedHandler<Throwable, Future<String>>() {
     @Override public Future<String> handle(Throwable exception) {
-        return Promise.resolved("Got a good value from somewhere else.");
+        return Promises.fulfilled("Got a good value from somewhere else.");
     }
 });

 // Calls the callback when the promise is completed with either a resolution or a rejection.
 When
-// the callback completes the returned promise will be resolved or rejected with the same result.
+// the callback completes the returned promise will be fulfilled or rejected with the same result.
 // If the callback throws an exception the returned promise will be rejected with that exception.
 Promise<String> promise8 = promise7.whenCompleted(new OnCompleted<String>() {
     @Override public void completed(Promise<String> promise, String result, Throwable exception) {